joshuaburkhart/StatisticalMethodsInCompBio/HW3/hw3_writeup.md

 >
 > 5. Randomly split data into training and test sets.
 We will assure similar proportians of genotype and class are split between training and test sets.
 Also, seeing as we have so few samples, we'll use an 80%/20% training/test split.
 >
-> 6. Randomly split training data to prepare for 10-fold cross validation.
-This will require a 90/10 validation/training split.
+> 6. Randomly split training data to prepare for cross validation.
+After heavy testing & tuning, we'll shoot for 3-fold Monte Carlo cross validation.
+Ideally we'd prefer more folds but appropreate computational resources are not currently available.
 >
-> 7. Z score transform all the training feature values, storing the means and standard deviations for all columns so validation & test data can be transformed similarly later on.
+> 7. Z score transform all the training feature values for the xq dataset, storing the means and standard deviations for all columns so validation & test data can be transformed similarly later on.
 Putting features on the same scale allows some optimization algorithms, such as gradient descent, to converge more quickly and generally allows for more direct comparisons between feature distributions.
+This could be done for the x dataset too but it looks fairly evenly distributed as it is[A6], unlike the xq dataset[A7].
+Also, Z scoring x takes a long time.
 >
 > 8. We'd like to explain a lot of variance without using too many features, as that can make things confusing.
-Normally we'd favor PCA as a logical next step to a learning system but, keeping in mind we'd like to create a model that's interpretable to biologists later on, it will be better to avoid it.
+Normally we'd favor PCA as a logical next step to a learning system but, keeping in mind we'd like to create a model that's interpretable to biologists later on; it will be better to avoid it.
 Instead, we'll use another nonparametric multivariate filter that avoids feature transforms, a Markov Blanket[R1].
 The difficulty with this technique is in constructing the nessecary bayesian net from which to extract the blanket.
 For the x dataset we'll need to filter the features apriori.
 >
 > 9. While the Markov Blanket feature selection approach will work well for the xq dataset containing only XXX features, the construction of a bayesian net for the x dataset (containing XXX features) requires unavailable computational resources.
 Thus, we'll use a nonparametric univariate filter, the Wilcoxon Rank Sum, to reduce our feature set before hand.
 >
-> 10. As there has been skepticism regarding the use of the Wilcoxon Rank Sum test to select features[R2], we'll remember that an accepted parametric univariate filter method, linear model fitting, relies on the OLS optimization which assumes normally distributed feature values, while the Wilcoxon Rank Sum test makes no such assumption about the distribution of feature values as it simply relies on the ranking of feature values to discover features whose values for one class are greater or less than those of another.
-Also, we'll show that linear model fitting finds a similar set of features as the Wilcoxon Rank Sum approach, providing at least some sense of validation.
+> 10. As there has been skepticism regarding the use of the Wilcoxon Rank Sum test to select features[R2], we'll remember that an accepted parametric univariate filter method, linear model fitting, assumes normally distributed feature values, while the Wilcoxon Rank Sum test makes no such assumption about the distribution of feature values as it simply relies on the ranking of feature values to discover features whose values for one class are greater or less than those of another.
+Also, we'll show that linear model fitting finds a similar set of features as the Wilcoxon Rank Sum approach anyhow, providing at least some sense of validation.
 >
 > 11. After extracting our Markov Blankets for each dataset, we'll train a support vector machine (SVM) with a linear kernel.
-This model selection was made because SVM's with linear kernels are thought to be rather straight forward to interpret, which is a main concern.
+This model selection was made because SVM's with linear kernels are thought to be rather straight forward to interpret[R5], which is a main concern.
 >
 > 12. The trained SVM will be run against the previously separated validation data and its error rate, a simple misclassification rate, will be recorded for each of the 10 cross-validation folds, along with the generated feature set and SVM.
 >